BretMcDanel/Mastery/BurpSuite/Readme.md

 - **Educators & Trainers**: Offers a structured curriculum with modular learning assets.

 Whether you’re breaking into offensive security or refining professional workflows, this series delivers clarity, context, and lab-ready testing strategies.
 Every section builds progressively — no fluff, no clickbait, just real skills you can apply today.

+# Requirements
+## Required Software (installation walkthrough is in video 4)
+- VirtualBox (Free) Used to run the isolated lab environment for safe, replicable demonstrations.
+- SamuraiWTF ISO (Free penetration testing distro) Preloaded with vulnerable apps and testing frameworks, Burp Suite Community Edition (what this guide uses), and a web browser.

+## Recommended Equipment
+- Laptop/Desktop with 8GB+ RAM (more is better)
+- Stable Internet Connection Needed for downloading lab files, Burp updates, and accessing Burp Suite extensions.
+- Headphones/Speakers For audio playback during training sessions.
+- (Optional) Second Monitor Helpful for running lab tools on one screen, following along on the other.

 # Video List
 **Series Playlist** (tbd)